The Leading Independent

 Career Services

 Yale SOM’s Career Development Office (CDO) provides students with a wide range of career counseling services, such as speakers, workshops and individual advising appointments.
 In addition, the CDO boasts a large library where students can find information about preparing for interviews, guides to writing cover letters, and other career development resources.
 The CDO also organizes a variety of recruiting events throughout the year to enable students to meet potential employers.
 These include corporate presentations, industry-specific networking nights, and trips to visit companies on site.
-Moreover, the CDO oversees a busy schedule of on-campus interviews; second-year students begin interviewing for full-time positions in late September, and first-year students begin interviewing for summer internships in mid-January.
+Moreover, the CDO oversees a busy schedule of on-campus interviews; second-year students begin interviewing for full-time positions in late September, and first-year students begin interviewing for summer internships in early December.

 Career Statistics